Setup E3Kit Client

 // add KeyPairType to the EThreeParams and // specify post-quantum algorithm type (E3Kit uses Round5 for // encryption and Falcon for signature) params.keyPairType = KeyPairType.CURVE25519_ROUND5_ED25519_FALCON

-With E3Kit initialized with post-quantum algorithms, there are some limitations, learn more in the corresponding guide.
+With E3Kit initialized with post-quantum algorithms, there are some limitations, learn more in this guide.

 Initialize with Double Ratchet